Love for our game

 In 2019, major developments at the Confederation included the launch of the groundbreaking Concacaf Nations League for men's national teams and of the "Concacaf W" strategy, which prioritized the development of women's and girls' football in the region.
 In the same year, Montagliani was re-elected as Concacaf President for a four-year term.

 Prior to his role as President of Concacaf, Montagliani was President of Canada Soccer from 2012 to 2017, a period which included the successful awarding and delivery of the 2015 FIFA Women's World Cup and the development of the strategy that led to the creation of the Canadian Premier League.
 In 2014, Montagliani Chaired the Organizing Committee for the FIFA U20 Women's World Cup, hosted in Canada.
-Prior to being President of Canada Soccer, Montagliani was on the organization's Board, and prior to that was President of the regional body British Columbia Soccer.
+Before serving as President of Canada Soccer, Montagliani served on the organization's board and previously held the position of President of the regional body, British Columbia Soccer.

-Victor Montagliani is a mentor for the Sport at the Service of Humanity, an initiative supported by the Vatican to leverage the power of faith and sport as a platform for good.
+Victor Montagliani is an ambassador for Sport at the Service of Humanity, a Vatican initiative founded by Pope Francis that promotes the power of faith and sport as a platform for social good.

 Montagliani’s love for the game began as a child and evolved as he reached elite levels in Canada, playing for Vancouver's Grandview Legion and the senior Columbus team.
 He also competed in Futsal for the Canada national team.
-Due to injury, Montagliani retired as a player at age 28, leading him to focus on his business career in the world of insurance.
-After holding senior executive positions at different firms, along with a group of partners, he built and developed what is now one of Canada's largest independently owned group of nationwide insurance and risk management companies.
+Due to an injury, Montagliani retired as a player at the age of 28, which led him to focus on his business career in the insurance industry.
+After holding senior executive positions at different firms, along with a group of partners, he built and developed what is now one of Canada's largest independent groups of nationwide insurance and risk management companies.